To notify the immigration service of your lost or stolen BRP card, please complete the following Lost BRP Notification Form.

-If you lost your BRP card in the UK, or, if you have returned to the UK with a replacement BRP visa, you will now need to complete the BRP(RC) form as soon as possible (or using the online application form as detailed above).
+If you lost your BRP card in the UK, or, if you have returned to the UK with a replacement BRP visa, you will now need to complete the BRP(RC) form using the online application form as detailed above.

 Failure to apply for a replacement BRP within 3 months of reporting the loss, or, within 1 month if you are returning to the UK on a 'replacement BRP visa' could result in a financial penalty of up to £1000 or curtailment of your visa.

 You may wish to make an appointment with an immigration adviser to check your documents, or apply for a replacement BRP by yourself.